Neurogenetics Curriculum

 • Voretigene neparvovec (Luxturna, Spark): AAV2-RPE65; subretinal injection; approved FDA 2017 for RPE65-related Leber congenital amaurosis; bilateral treatment; sustained visual improvement; 425,000 USD per eye — first approved in vivo AAV gene therapy in the US

-• Delandistrogene moxeparvovec (Elevidys, Sarepta): AAVrh74-micro-dystrophin; IV infusion; approved FDA 2023 (accelerated) for DMD ages 4–5 years; uses engineered micro-dystrophin (functional mini-protein, 138 kDa); ongoing trials in older patients
+• Delandistrogene moxeparvovec (Elevidys, Sarepta): AAVrh74-micro-dystrophin; IV infusion; initially approved FDA 2023 (accelerated) for DMD ages 4–5 years; expanded June 2024 to ≥4 years (ambulatory and selected non-ambulatory patients); uses engineered micro-dystrophin (functional mini-protein, 138 kDa); ongoing trials in older patients

 • Atidarsagene autotemcel (Libmeldy, Orchard): ex vivo autologous HSC transduction with lentiviral ARSA; approved EMA 2020 for metachromatic leukodystrophy in pre-symptomatic or early symptomatic patients; longest follow-up >10 years; no neurological progression vs. natural history